designasaweapon/PP1-Worksharp-Workshops/README.md

 # Brief

-## User Goals
+## User Requirements

+The goals of the Worksharp Workshops site is to provide:
-- Relevant and targeted content.
+- Relevant and targeted content
-- Accessible and intuitive layout.
+- Accessible and intuitive layout
-- Appealing GUI / GUX.
+- Appealing GUI / GUX
-- Appropriate imagery.
+- Appropriate imagery
-- Introduction to Worksharp company.
+- Introduction to Worksharp company
-- List of upcoming workshops.
+- List of upcoming workshops
-- Contact form for further information.
+- Contact form for further information

-## User Stories
+## User Brief

-- As a user...
+As a user...
+- I want the site to be the answer to my questions about Worksharp Workshops
-- I want the site to be the answer to my questions
+- I want the site to be the answer to my questions about Digital Marketing Online Training
-- I want information I seek to be presented in as simple a way as possible.
+- I want information I seek to be presented in as simple a way as possible
-- I want to use the website across a variety of devices.
+- I want to use the website across a variety of devices including mobile
-- I want the information on the website to be both accurate and purposeful.
+- I want the information on the website to be both accurate and purposeful
-- I want the website as a resource for gathering ideas related to training and self improvement.
+- I want the website as a resource for gathering ideas related to training and self improvement
-- I want the images to align with the website's content and with me.
+- I want the images to align with the website's content and with me
 - I want to see what courses are available and when
-- I want to have the option to connect on social media.
+- I want to have the option to connect on social media

 ## Website Goals and Objectives